 Transfer pricing risk flags Brief description Where to look The footprint of a group in a jurisdiction A group with a small footprint may have less potential to pose significant tax risk.
 However, a small footprint could be misleading if the activities in a jurisdiction are more significant.
-Particular attention should be paid to structures such as Agents and Commissionaire that only show the intermediation fee (and not the revenue of the goods sold) in the local financial CbCR Taxpayer's tax return TP Documentations Financial accounts The results of a MNE group in a jurisdiction deviates from potential comparables accounts.
-Differences between the local performance of the MNE and those of chosen comparable could be a consequence of TP manipulation and should be CbCR Taxpayer's tax return TP Documentations Financial accounts
+Particular attention should be paid to structures such as Agents and Commissionaire that only show the intermediation fee (and not the revenue of the goods sold) in the local financial accounts.
+CbCR Taxpayer's tax return TP Documentations Financial accounts The results of a MNE group in a jurisdiction deviates from potential comparables Differences between the local performance of the MNE and those of chosen comparable could be a consequence of TP manipulation and should be further investigated to understand the causes.
+CbCR Taxpayer's tax return TP Documentations Financial accounts